RomeshAbeyawardena/Weather-App/Readme.md

 connection string with the actual connection string with the database server information you intend on using.

-Its recommended the database is blank and has full database access to create a database and create/update tables and insert/update data.
+Its recommended the database is blank and the database user has full database access to create a database and create/update tables and insert/update data.